M4n0zz/Gen1PokeScripts/SuperSpeed+/Readme.md

 -----
 ### Logic Behind the Hack

-The effect is achieved using an <strong>OAM DMA hijack</strong> and a <strong>Stack hijack</strong>, both used to keep the payload running constantly in the background.
+  <p>The effect is achieved using an <strong>OAM DMA hijack</strong>, responsible for running the payload constantly in the background, chained with a <strong>Stack hijack</strong>, that injects and syncronizes payload execution with overworld activity.</p>

 Here's how it works: